nygeog/beh_public/meetings/readme.md

 ####Recently Done.
 * Wrapped up grid points for naas/pollen
 * Sent Columbia student walkability data and helping them out with the GIS work.
 * Updated BEH-GIS site
-* Updated CPRC State Policy & Latino Health Project Maps with new data they provided
+* Updated CPRC State Policy & Latino Health Project Maps with new data they provided.
+Need to do some minor updates.

 #####Work Queue
 * NAAS geocoding, temporal addresses and school addresses geocoding.
 Not the cleanest address set.